 Three Signs of a Stock Market Bottom

-Moving on, I’ve been getting a bunch of questions about this, that or the other market indicator and what it means in terms of the market’s correction.
 Honestly, the longer I’m at this game, the more I like to keep things simple.
 (I literally have a sticky note on my office wall that says, “Be Dumber.”)
-Thus, for my part, I’m watching my trend-following indicators mentioned above, my Real Money Index (which tracks money flows into and out of equity funds) and the action of leading growth stocks for signs the sellers are out of ammo.
+Thus, for my part, I watch my trend-following indicators, my Real Money Index (which tracks money flows into and out of equity funds), and the action of leading growth stocks for signs the sellers are out of ammo.

 But what about some other secondary measures that could help identify a stock market bottom?
 Here are three things I’m watching that could provide some early clues to a change in the market’s negative character.